dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module00.md

 > [!NOTE]
 > Remember: If there is a conflict of settings for a user who has multiple policies assigned to them, the setting from the assigned policy with the highest order number is applied.

-## Sensitivity labels and Azure Information Protection

-The sensitivity labels that are built into Microsoft 365 Apps on Windows, macOS, iOS, and Android look and behave very similarly across these devices to provide users with a consistent labeling experience.
-However, on Windows computers, you can also use the [Azure Information Protection (AIP) client](/azure/information-protection/rms-client/aip-clientv2).
-This client is now in [maintenance mode](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/announcing-aip-unified-labeling-client-maintenance-mode-and/ba-p/3043613) and when installed, is no longer the default labeling client for the latest Office apps.

-If you're using the AIP client for labeling in Office apps, we recommend you move to built-in labeling.
-For more information, see [Migrate the Azure Information Protection (AIP) add-in to built-in labeling for Office apps](sensitivity-labels-aip.md).

-### Azure Information Protection labels

-Label management for Azure Information Protection labels in the Azure portal was deprecated **March 31, 2021**.
-Learn more from the official [deprecation notice](https://techcommunity.microsoft.com/t5/azure-information-protection/announcing-timelines-for-sunsetting-label-management-in-the/ba-p/1226179).

-If your tenant isn't yet on the [unified labeling platform](/azure/information-protection/faqs#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform), you must first activate unified labeling before you can use sensitivity labels.
-For instructions, see [How to migrate Azure Information Protection labels to unified sensitivity labels](/azure/information-protection/configure-policy-migrate-labels).

-## Sensitivity labels and the Microsoft Information Protection SDK

-Because a sensitivity label is stored in the metadata of a document, third-party apps and services can read from and write to this labeling metadata to supplement your labeling deployment.
-Additionally, software developers can use the [Microsoft Information Protection SDK](/information-protection/develop/overview#microsoft-information-protection-sdk) to fully support labeling and encryption capabilities across multiple platforms.
-To learn more, see the [General Availability announcement on the Tech Community blog](https://techcommunity.microsoft.com/t5/Microsoft-Information-Protection/Microsoft-Information-Protection-SDK-Now-Generally-Available/ba-p/263144).

-You can also learn about [partner solutions that are integrated with Microsoft Purview Information Protection](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Microsoft-Information-Protection-showcases-integrated-partner/ba-p/262657).

-## Deployment guidance

-For deployment planning and guidance that includes licensing information, permissions, deployment strategy, a list of supported scenarios, and end-user documentation, see [Get started with sensitivity labels](get-started-with-sensitivity-labels.md).

-To learn how to use sensitivity labels to comply with data privacy regulations, see [Deploy information protection for data privacy regulations with Microsoft 365](../solutions/information-protection-deploy.md).